nrinaudo/kantan.parsers/README.md

 The `AsTokens` type class is used to abstract over the input type: kantan.parsers can work with any type that can be turned into an indexed sequence of tokens.
 For example, a `String` can easily be turned into an array of characters.

-Provided your input type has an instance of `AsTokens`, you can pass values of it directly to `Parser.run`.
+Provided your input type has an instance of `AsTokens`, you can pass values of it directly to `Parser.parse`.

 ### Backtracking